 - Mileage reimbursement, if the internship requires you to travel to multiple Cascadia sites

 All internships must be formally established with a university/college/training program within the community via an affiliation agreement/contract with Cascadia.
-If you are a university/college not listed below and would like to partner with Cascadia for internship placements, please contact email@example.com
+If you are a university/college not listed below and would like to partner with Cascadia for internship placements, please contact email@example.com.
+Please note that due to the pandemic Cascadia does not plan to create new partnerships until late 2021.

 Requirements & expectations